gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She scrambled to her feet
 just as the tentacle realized its prey had somehow escaped.
-It threw the boot across the foot and lashed out, trying to find her again.
+It threw the boot across the room and lashed out, trying to find her again.

 *Clunk!*
-The boot hit one of the levers in the wall.
+The boot hit the second lever on the wall next to the inner door.
 Rumbling and grinding,
-the door to the outside began to close.
+the outer door began to close.

-The tentacle lashed out again, then began to slither back so that it would be cut in half.
+The tentacle lashed out one last time before slithering back so that it wouldn't be cut in half.
 "Go!"
 Maddy ordered Sindy.
-With Dockety right behind them, they squeezed through the rear door.
+With Dockety right behind them, they squeezed through the inner door.

-Maddy found herself on a small platform at the top of a flight of broad concrete stairs.
+They found themselves on a small platform at the top of a flight of broad concrete stairs.
 Even with Dockety's chest light at its brightest, they couldn't see how far the steps went.
-"Did you go down?" she asked Sindy, her voice hushed.
+"Did you go down?"
+Maddy asked her sister in a hushed voice.

-Her sister shook her head.
+Sindy shook her head.
 "We were waiting for you."
-And then she flung her arms around Maddy and gave her a hug.
+Without warning she flung her arms around Maddy and hugged her hard.
-"I was scared."
+"I was *scared*."

 Maddy hugged her back.
 "I was scared too."